Jamesits/bootable/README.md

 ## Known Issues

 - Ubuntu bionic: EFI boot does not work due to bundled GRUB2 does not recognize EXT4 partition
-- Fedora all version: legacy boot does not work